0xstan/0xstan.github.io/_posts/2021-01-29-shared_page_via_pte_overwrite.md

 }
 ```

-This process (injector process) allocates a page at the same virtual address than our target
+This process (injector process) allocates a page at the same virtual address as our target
 process.
 If we manage to replace the page table entry of the target process
 with the page table entry of this process, then the target process will start
 printing `0xcafebabe` each second.
 Even better, we would have a shared page
 between our two process that allow READ and WRITE access to the target from the injector.

 Obviously, manipulating page table entries can't be done from userland, so I
 had to write a kernel module to achieve this.
-The kernel module expose 2 ioctls,
+The kernel module exposes 2 ioctls,
 the first one to perform the page table modification, and the second one to
 restore the original entry.
 In order to make the injection possible, both
 target and injector process must have the page to inject